waqasaya-z/calculator-app/README.md

 # calculator-app
-This is the solution to final calculator app project for Basic React offered by Meta on coursera
+This is the solution to final calculator app project for Meta's Basic React Course offered on coursera.